activisthandbook/activisthandbook/articles/trainings.md

 At most universities, courses about activism are quite theoretical.
 Activist Handbook takes a different approach: we provide practical guides to teach you how to make a social impact.
 On this page, we have listed organisations around the globe that offer training and courses about change-making.
 Sometimes, the best way to learn more about effective advocacy is to get personalised support from experienced campaigners.
 We highly recommend you to reach out to

-People campaigning for climate justice - Generated using OpenAI

-## Rebel Academy

-This is our attempt at peer to peer education.
-We believe in sharing knowledge and learning from each other which is why our courses are freely available to anyone who wants to follow.
-On top of that, they are available in video format as well, all the handouts and materials needed for the courses at [Rebel Academy](/academy) are stored on our website.

 ## **How to improve**

 Do you know an organisation that provides trainings for activists?
 Add it to the list!
 This article overrepresents organisations in the Global North.
 We encourage you to look for training collectives in the Global South and add them to this page.

 > Please only add organisations to the ‘international’ list, if they truly operate internationally.
 If they do not have trainers in multiple countries, do not add them to the international section.